Panche people

-The Panche or Tolima is an indigenous group of people in what is now Colombia.
-Their language is unclassified – and possibly unclassifiable – but may have been Cariban.
+The Panche or Tolima are an indigenous group of people that lived in what is now Colombia.
 They inhabited the southwestern parts of the department of Cundinamarca and the northeastern areas of the department of Tolima, close to the Magdalena River.
 At the time of the Spanish conquest, more than 30,000 Panche were living in what would become the New Kingdom of Granada.
 Early knowledge about the Panche has been compiled by scholar Pedro Simón.
-According to the latter, the word panche in their own Panche language means "cruel" and "murderer".

 Panche territory

 The Panche were inhabiting the lower altitude southwestern areas of the Cundinamarca department, close to the Magdalena River.
 Their northern neighbours were the Muzo in the northeast and the Pantágora in the northwest, in the east the Muisca, in the southeast the Sutagao and to the south and southwest the Pijao.
 The northern limits were defined by the Río Negro and the Guarinó River and the southern limits the Coello and Fusagasugá Rivers.

 The Panche people were organized in a loose confederation with different subgroups whose names still remain as municipalities of Cundinamarca.